underscoreio/essential-slick/src/pages/6-joins.md

 Vector((Frank,2), (HAL,2), (Dave,4))
 ```

 So what's happened here?
-What `groupBy` has given us is a way to place rows into groups, according to some function we supply.
-In this example, the function is to group rows based on the user's name.
+What `groupBy` has given us is a way to place rows into groups according to some function we supply.
+In this example the function is to group rows based on the user's name.
 It doesn't have to be a `String`, it could be any type in the table.

-When it comes to mapping, we now have the key to the group (the user's name in our case), and the corresponding group rows _as a query_.
+When it comes to mapping, we now have the key to the group (the user's name in our case),
+and the corresponding group rows _as a query_.

 Because we've joined messages and users, our group is a query of those two tables.
 In this example we don't care what the query is because we're just counting the number of rows.
 But sometimes we will need to know more about the query.

 Let's look at a more involved example by collecting some statistics about our messages.
 We want to find, for each user, how many messages they sent, and the date of their first message.
 We want a result something like this:

 ``` scala
 Vector(